 Ameren Illinois' submittal includes identification of nine energy efficiency offerings for this Procurement Plan with a TRC of above 1.0, which were not determined to be "duplicative" of existing programs, and which met the requirements of Ameren Illinois.
-All nine of these programs passed the TRC test at the time of assessment, even without adjustments made to Ameren Illinois' suggested TRC.215 These programs are exhibited in Table 7-4.
+All nine of these programs passed the TRC test at the time of assessment, even without adjustments made to Ameren Illinois' suggested TRC.231 Seven of these programs also meet Ameren's cost of supply analysis and thus were approved by the Commission in Docket No. 15-0541.
+These programs are exhibited in Table 7-4.